 The metal for the gutters will be taken from the old pit latrines and bent into the shape of a gutter.
 They will be secured with nails and metal strips.
 All the buildings at the school are attached.
 The guttering system will run in front of the library and large conference room.

-The platforms will be built using wood from old desks the teachers have placed in a store room near the school.
-They will be reinforced with bricks taken from the old pit latrines and cement will be bought to fill in the cracks.
+The platforms will be built using wood from old desks the teachers have placed in a storeroom near the school.
+They will be reinforced with bricks taken from the old pit latrines and the cement will be bought to fill in the cracks.